rajeevsingh3108/Retail-Sales-Management-System/README.md

 # Retail Sales Management System

-This repository contains a full-stack Retail Sales Management System built as the TruEstate SDE intern assignment.
-It provides a dashboard for searching, filtering, sorting, and paginating retail transaction data.
+This repository contains a full-stack Retail Sales Management System.It provides a dashboard for searching, filtering, sorting, and paginating retail transaction data.
 The architecture is modular and designed so backend filtering/search/sorting scales to larger data sources (CSV).

 ## Tech Stack